 The Sopris Sun is Carbondale, Colorado’s nonprofit weekly newspaper.
 It was born from this community, it endeavors to reflect the diverse faces of Carbondale and the Roaring Fork Valley, and it depends on the greater community for content, advertising, and financial support.

 Attending those early meetings were Valley residents Becky Young, Allyn Harvey, Colin Laird, Liz Phillips, Barbara New, Peggy DeVilbiss, Trina Ortega, Russ Criswell and others.
-From the vision, dedicated efforts and talent of those few (several who had worked at the Valley Journal and other local papers), The Sopris Sun was born.
+From the vision, dedicated efforts and talent of those few (several of whom worked at the Valley Journal and other local papers), The Sopris Sun was born.
 The first issue, 20 proud pages long, hit the streets just in time for Valentine’s Day, 2009.
 You can still read that first issue here.

 The Paper Today